Sigismund III Vasa: Accession

 In 1587, Sigismund stood for election to the Polish throne after the death of Stephen Báthory.
 His candidacy was secured by Queen Dowager Anna and several elite magnates who considered him a native candidate as a descendant of the Jagiellons, though the election was openly questioned and opposed by the nobles politically associated with the Zborowski family.
 With the blessing of primate Stanisław Karnkowski and strong support from other people of influence he was duly elected ruler of the Polish–Lithuanian Commonwealth on 19 August 1587.
 His official name and title became "by the grace of God, king of Poland, grand duke of Lithuania, ruler of Ruthenia, Prussia, Masovia, Samogitia, Livonia and also hereditary king of the Swedes, Goths and Wends"; the latter titles being a reference to the fact that he was already the Crown Prince of Sweden, and thus would lawfully succeed to the throne of Sweden upon the death of his father.

 The outcome of the election was strongly contested by factions of the Polish nobility that backed the candidacy of Archduke Maximilian III of Austria, who launched a military expedition.
 When the news reached Sigismund in Sweden, he crossed the Baltic and landed in Poland on 7 October, immediately agreeing to grant royal privileges to the Sejm (parliament) in the hope of calming the opposition and settling the disputed election.
 He was proclaimed king by Treasurer Jan Dulski on behalf of Crown Marshal Andrzej Opaliński, and after arriving in the Royal Capital City of Kraków he was crowned on 27 December at Wawel Cathedral.

-Sigismund's position was solidified when Zamoyski defeated Maximilian at the Battle of Byczyna and took him prisoner.
+Sigismund's position was solidified when Jan Zamoyski defeated Maximilian at the Battle of Byczyna and took him prisoner.
 At the request of Pope Sixtus V, the Archduke was then released and in turn surrendered his claim to Poland in 1589.
 He was also successful in maintaining peace with his powerful southern neighbour by marrying Archduchess Anne of Habsburg in 1592.
 Simultaneously, he secured an alliance with Catholic Austria against Protestant foes.

 When his father died, Sigismund was granted permission by the Polish Diet to claim the Swedish crown, which he had inherited from his father.
 The Swedes, who previously declared John III a Catholic conspirator and traitor, became lenient when the new monarch pledged to respect Lutheranism as the country's new state religion.
 Sigismund was crowned at Uppsala on 19 February 1594, but his promise to uphold the Protestant faith in Sweden began on shaky ground, as demonstrated by the presence of a papal nuncio in the royal procession.
 Tensions grew following his coronation.
-Sigismund remained a devout Roman Catholic and left the country abruptly, which made the Swedes sceptical of their new ruler.
+Sigismund remained a devout Catholic and left the country abruptly, which made the Swedes sceptical of their new ruler.
 After returning to Poland, he appointed his uncle, Duke Charles, to rule as his regent.
 Sigismund's ultimate intention was to reinstate Catholicism in Sweden, by force if necessary.
 The Jesuits often acted as agents refuting Protestantism and promoting Catholicism in the country.